-Shelby Township couple arrested after a wrong tun to Canada, costing them $2,500
+Shelby Township couple arrested after a wrong turn to Canada, costing them $2,500

 "The exit for the United States was right there, all she had to do was say ok go left,” said Choice.

-Instead he was flagged over to be searched.
-When he got out of the car he told the agent about his gun
+Instead, he was flagged over to be searched.
+When he got out of the car he told the agent about his gun.

 "He looked at me and said do you have a gun? and I said ‘yeah I do’, I gave him my license and everything and then he said you're under arrest,” said Choice.